+- payment & performance bond/letter of credit,

 - project manager and superintendent,

 - draw related paperwork,

 - layout, surveys, plans and printing,

 - material testing,

 - communications,

 - mobilization,

 - temporary heat and utilities,

 - portable toilet(s),

 - temporary fencing,

 - OSHA protection,

 - field office,

 - hoisting equipment,

 - security,

 - small tools,

 - disposal,

 - construction photography,

 - cost certifications,

-- audits.
+- audits,

 - mock-up(s),

 - daily construction site cleaning and final clean,

 - general labor.

 General Contractor (GC): the responsible party for providing all the material, labor, equipment, and services necessary for the construction of a project.
-The GC is responsible for the day-to-day oversight of the construction site, management of vendors and trades, and communication of information to involved parties throughout the course of construction.
+The GC is responsible for the day-today oversight of the construction site, management of vendors and trades, and communication of information to involved parties throughout the course of construction.